-Disney theme parks' sit-down restaurants (table-service in Disney parlance) accommodate special dining needs if they fall into the category the park calls “Common Food Allergies.”
+Disney theme parks‘ table-service, many of the quick service and the buffets accommodate guests’ special dining needs if they fall into the category the park calls “Common Food Allergies.”
 These are defined as: gluten or wheat; shellfish; soy; lactose or dairy; peanuts; tree nuts; fish; eggs; and corn.

-Families will also see no sugar added, low fat, low sodium or vegetarian options most restaurants, and requests for these types of meals require no advance notice.
+Families will also see no sugar added, low fat, low sodium or vegetarian options at most restaurants, and requests for these types of meals require no advance notice.
 Disney recommends alerting the restaurant to food allergies and intolerances when making a reservation.
-You can also speak to a chef or a manager at the restaurant to request special foods or ask about ingredients.
+You can also speak to a chef or a manager on arrival to request special foods or ask about ingredients.

 Disney makes an effort to appeal to a broad base of customers by blending healthier options with classic kids’ fare.
-For example, the kid’s menu at Brontosaurus offers grapes, carrot sticks, and 1% milk or bottled water for lunch.
-But the entrees are limited to meat hot dogs and cheeseburgers, so vegetarian kids are left out.
+For example, the kid’s menu at Restaurantosaurus offers a healthy grilled chicken salad with berries and feta cheese, as well as a black bean burger with avocado sauce, and a choice of apple slices or french fries.

 Universal Studios & Islands of Adventure Promote Healthy Eating